diaoshaoyou/LogiScope-VQA-benchmark/README.md

 - ❓ **10,274 human-validated VQAs** in multiple-choice and open-ended formats
 - 🎯 **18 core objects** and **20 risk types** grounded in real-world warehouse safety regulations
 - 💡 **Key findings** — fine-grained perception remains a major bottleneck, and safety risk bias is pervasive yet overlooked

+The figures and statistics throughout this README describe the **full** benchmark.
+The subset currently available for download is the [preview release](https://huggingface.co/datasets/zhouhanjing/LogiScope-VQA-preview) (~10% of the full data).

 <img src="./assets/benchmark_overview.png" alt="LogiScope-VQA Overview" width="100%">